SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/seasonalitytests.md

 Seasonality tests play a fundamental role at different stages of the automatic model identification process used by TRAMO/SEATS.
-They are also crucial of an assessment of the results produced by X-13-ARIMA-SEATS.
-When this method is used, the seasonal component is estimated regardless the properties of the original time series.
+They are also crucial in the assessment of the results produced by X-13-ARIMA-SEATS.
+When X-13-ARIMA-SEATS is used, the seasonal component are estimated regardless of the properties of the original time series.
-Therefore the user is expected to decide if the seasonality is present in the time series.
+Therefore the user is expected to decide if seasonality is (or is not) present in the time series.

 The scenario presented here helps to identify seasonal movements in the original time series using various tests available in JDemetra+.
-Its purpose is to check the presence of seasonal movements in the time series and decide whether it should be adjusted for them or not.
+Its purpose is to check for the presence of seasonal movements in the time series and decide whether it should be adjusted for them or not.
 Some explanations on the seasonality tests can be found in *JDemetra+ Reference Manual* (2017), item 7.6.3.